dimpase/M2/Installing-Macaulay2-in-Linux.md

 Packages for RPM-based distributions are hosted on the Macaulay2 website.
 You should download and install two packages:  a "common" package containing the architecture-independent files (such as the Macaulay2 language code and documentation), and a package containing the architecture-dependent files like the M2 executable.

-For Red Hat Enterprise Linux and compatible distributions like Rocky Linux and AlmaLinux, you may have to enable the [EPEL repository](https://docs.fedoraproject.org/en-US/epel/) to obtain some dependencies.

 | Distribution | Package |
 | --- | --- |